Skip to content

 Lost or forgotten medication.
 A licensed doctor can issue a private prescription.

-EU/EEA and UK citizens
+How much do EU/EEA and UK citizens pay?

-What a home doctor can and cannot do
+What can and cannot a home doctor do?

 Can do: Full physical examination, clinical diagnosis, prescriptions, intramuscular injections, wound cleaning, medical reports and certificates, specialist referrals.